brianlee376/12740-Final-Project/index.md

 Motivate the problem you plan to address
 Why is the problem you are addressing important or interesting?

+Want to create a controllable mock living space using inputs from sensors

 # Goals
 What are you going to achieve by the end of the project specifically?

+Improve general living conditions in the model space Comfort
+Safety
+Efficiency

 # For Progress Report
 ## Current Progress